mcaldwelva/iSaab/README.md

 ## Troubleshooting
+* The disc and track numbers are changing on the display but nothing is playing.
+This is expected behavior when seeking tracks.
+You may see this when the CD changer turns on, when selecting a preset, or between tracks in shuffle mode.

 * If play doesn't start when the CD changer is selected, ensure the SD card is fully inserted.
 If the module is still unrespsonive, it may be necessary to disconnect and reconnect it for a hard boot.

 * Only connect or disconnnect the module while the car is off and key removed from the ingition.

-* The disc and track numbers are changing on the display but nothing is playing.
-This is expected behavior when seeking tracks.
-You may see this when the CD changer turns on, when using presets, or between tracks in shuffle mode.
+* When the module is shutdown, only the LED on the daughter card will remain lit to indicate power.
+The module draws ~21mA in this state.